alexpaul/in-app-purchases/promotional-offers.md

 # Promotional Offers

-> You can offer a discounted or free period of service for auto-renewable subscription products on macOS, iOS, and tvOS using promotional offers.
+> [Article](https://developer.apple.com/documentation/storekit/in-app_purchase/original_api_for_in-app_purchase/subscriptions_and_offers/setting_up_promotional_offers) You can offer a discounted or free period of service for auto-renewable subscription products on macOS, iOS, and tvOS using promotional offers.
 Limited-time, discounted promotional offers can be effective in winning back lapsed subscribers or retaining current subscribers.

-> Before you can provide promotional offers in your app, you must first generate a subscription key and set up the offers in your App Store Connect account.

 ## Resources